Tell Me If You Still Care

 "Tell Me If You Still Care" is a song by the S.O.S.
 Band.
 It is the opening track on the group's fourth studio album On the Rise and was issued as the album's second single.
 Written and produced by Jimmy Jam and Terry Lewis, the song peaked at #5 on the Billboard Hot Soul Songs in 1983.

+The song was released in various formats (album, 7 inch single and compact disc) in different versions and a 7 inch single remix/edit.

 Chart positions

 Covers and samples

 "Tell Me If You Still Care" was covered by: